garniergere/gMetapop/1-GUI+CORE.exe.for.download/readme.how.2.install.md

+UPDATES
+22-11-09 --> The first release v1.0.0 will be uploaded soon

 INSTALLATION INSTRUCTIONS

 Download the compressed files corresponding to your Operating System (Windows 64 bits=Win64 or Linux 64 bits=Linux64), and extract them into a folder of your choice: